 Collaborative Divorce: Overview

-An emerging trend in the field of alternative dispute resolution, the collaborative law concept is a structured and cooperative out-of-court approach to problem-solving that allows those in a legal dispute to work together with their attorneys toward a solution in a positive, results-focused setting.
+An emerging trend in alternative dispute resolution (ADR) is collaborative law.
+This is a structured and cooperative out-of-court approach to problem-solving.
+It allows those in a legal dispute to work with their attorneys toward a solution in a positive, results-focused setting.

 Background and Development